Celebrate 20 Years of BringFido! $20 off a $250+ hotel booking with promo code PAWTY

 "Is this supposed to teach us a lesson about scratching at the door?"
 Photo by @awellreadhound

 Bring your pooch for a walk alongside streams and gorgeous floral displays at the South Carolina Botanical Gardens.
-This diverse space encompasses 295 acres of gardens and landscapes that can be viewed on various nature trails.
+Part of Clemson University, this diverse space encompasses 295 acres of gardens and landscapes that can be viewed on various nature trails.
 Leashed pups are welcome to join you, as long as they don’t practice their favorite pastime of digging in the flower beds.
 The only trail that doesn’t allow dogs is the Natural Heritage Garden Trail.

 Plan to spend a couple of days in the charming university town and book a stay at the dog-friendly Comfort Inn Clemson, conveniently located within a couple of miles of the botanical gardens.